gitaarwerk/express-your-elf/README.md

 * Dance away into the night and sing lyrics from famous Azerothian singers
 * Express yourself with catchy phrases

+### Nurse Nancy: Ressurrection messsages
+* A redeemer alternative
+* Random messages when casting Mass Ressurrection, Single Ressurrection, Battle ress, soulstones, ankh, etc.

+#### Supported spells
+* Warlock: Soulstone
+* Paladin: Redemption, Absolution
+* Priest: Resurrection, Mass Resurrection
+* Shaman: Ancestral spirit, Reincarnation, Ancestral Vision
+* Druid: Revive, Rebirth, Revitalize
+* Monk: Resuscitate, Reawaken
+* Death Knight: Raise Ally
+* Hunter: Gift of Chi-ji
+* Engineering: Goblin Jumper cables, Goblin Jumper cables XL, Gnomish army knife
+* Other: Darkmoon Card: Twisting Nether

+#### Side note:
+Nurse Nancy cannot tell in public chat channels as this is hooked to events.
+This is disabled by Blizzard, so will only be done in instance, raid and party chat.
+SUUEEGAH!

+### Answering Machine: A perfect assistant while you're afk
+No longer want to be sitting behind your computer to answer all those whispers for you?
+The answering machine gets rid.. err.. helps you answer your contacts when as they whisper you.
+Success guaranteed!
+No goblins or gnomes have been used engineering this machine.

+Just do /AFK and it will auto-set a message.

+### Configuration screen
+* Sets the size and positon of the Expression Buttons
+* Activate different features

+### General notice
-All expressions are randomised and contextual (based on race, gender and class), to make them more..., you know,...
+* All expressions are randomised and contextual (based on race, gender and class), to make them more..., you know,...
 YOU!
+* Sometimes, when updating this addon, new features have been added.
+Which means you may experience a reset of of settings once a while.

 ## Commands
-* `/eyelf`: See all commands
+* `/eyelf`: See all commands, and opens the configuration screen

+* `/eyelf show`: Shows the buttons
-* `/eyelf toggle`: Toggle the interface to use the press buttons to do the commands stated below.
+* `/eyelf hide`: Hides the buttons

-* `/eyelf dance`: Express your joy and dance with or without someone.
-* `/eyelf phrase`: Hard to start a conversation?
-Provoke your co-players with a catchy phrase!
-* `/eyelf flirt`: Tell how you really feel.
-Okay, some times, it may come out a little weird.
-Hey, we all gotta learn, right?
-* `/eyelf gift`: Surprise someone with a meaningful gift, show them how much you care.
+SUUEEGAH!